Privacy Notice - Member

 How we collect personal information

-- We collect personal information from you directly through our website, over the phone, through surveys and sometimes paper forms.
+- Directly through our website, via our partner websites, over the phone, through surveys and sometimes paper forms.

-- Local Authorities, third-party intermediaries and our representatives may provide us with your personal information when they register you for membership with us.
+- Via Local Authorities, third-party intermediaries and our representatives who may provide us with your personal information when they register you for membership with us.

 - We may collect information about the software on your computer or device (your browser version etc.) and your IP address (your connection with the internet) to improve your interaction with our website and for our records.
 This may happen automatically without you being aware of it.